jeffknupp/blog/in_progress/open_source.md

 to solve his or her particular problem.
 Many of these tools might be useful to other developers, but they never see the light of day.

-I've released a few open source tools, many of which were Python-based.
-In doing so, I've noticed a series of steps common to Python projects.
-I'd like to make more clear the steps to open-sourcing Python projects in a way that encourages both use and contribution.
-In the vein of another popular series I've written, "Starting a Django Project The Right Way," I'll outline the steps I've found to be necessary when creating an open-sourcing a Python project.
+I've released a few open source tools.
+In doing so, I've noticed a series of steps common to the Python projects.
+I'd like to make more clear the steps to open-sourcing Python projects in a way that encourages both use of and contribution to the project.
+In the vein of another popular series I've written, ["Starting a Django Project The Right Way,"](http://www.jeffknupp.com/blog/2012/10/24/starting-a-django-14-project-the-right-way/) I'll outline the steps I've found to be necessary when creating an open-sourcing a Python project.

 ## Tools and Concepts